cosinekitty/astronomy/generate/libration/README.md

 These Moon Phase and Libration pages contain some wonderful videos, images, and explanatory text that help make the complexities of the Moon's orbit and libration understandable.

+# Further Reading

+The PDF document [Computation of the Quantities Describing the Lunar Librations in The Astronomical Almanac](https://astro.ukho.gov.uk/data/tn/naotn74.pdf) provides a detailed explanation of the meaning of lunar libration quantities like sub-solar angles, sub-earth angles, and polar position angles.